ZaixuCui/pncsinglefuncparcel_psychopathology/index.md

 ### Notes
 1. g_ls.m is a funtion that will be used in the Maltab scripts here.
 PSOM (http://psom.simexp-lab.org/) is used for parallelization.
 Both g_ls.m and PSOM can also be found in our previous software PANDA (https://github.com/ZaixuCui/PANDA; https://www.nitrc.org/projects/panda).
-2. The functions folder include the functions of fMRI data projection to surface, modalities merge, PLS regression and PLS correlation.
+2. The folder “Functions” include the functions of fMRI data projection to surface, modalities merge, PLS regression and PLS correlation.